m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 ### Enable Submission Service in Postfix

-To send emails from a desktop email client, we need to enable the submission service of Postfix so that the email client can submit emails to Postfix SMTP server.
+To send emails from a remote desktop email client, we need to enable the submission service of Postfix so that the email client can submit emails to Postfix SMTP server.
 - Edit the `master.cf` file using your favorite text editor as follows: `sudo vi /etc/postfix/master.cf`
-- In the submission section, uncomment the `submission...` line and append the following lines(the 2nd line on) as stated here below it.
+- In the submission section, uncomment the `submission...` line and append the following lines(the 2nd line from the start) as stated here below it.
 This method ensures no bad tabs/spaces causing the config to error out.
-(Be careful editting this)
+(Be careful with the indentation)
   ```bash
   submission     inet     n    -    y    -    -    SMTPd
     -o syslog_name=postfix/submission